Offsetting Gains

 How Offsetting Gains Work in Hedging

 The mechanics of offsetting gains rely on the inverse relationship between the hedged item and the hedging instrument.
 When a trader is "long" an asset (profiting if prices rise), they are exposed to the risk of prices falling.
-To hedge, they might go "short" a related futures contract.
-If the market price indeed falls, the trader loses money on their physical asset.
-However, the short futures position increases in value as the market drops.
+To hedge, they might go "short" a related futures contract or buy a "put" option.
+The core idea is to create a position that gains value specifically when the main position loses value.
+If the market price indeed falls, the trader loses money on their physical asset or long position.
+However, the short futures position increases in value as the market drops, because they have effectively "locked in" a higher selling price.
 This profit is the offsetting gain.
-Ideally, the amount of the gain mirrors the amount of the loss, resulting in a net change of zero.
-For example, a corn farmer fears prices will drop before harvest.
-They sell corn futures.
-If corn prices fall, the farmer gets less cash for their actual crop (a loss relative to expectations), but the futures contract they sold can be bought back at a lower price, generating a profit (the offsetting gain).
-The two amounts combined ensure the farmer receives the target revenue.
+Ideally, the amount of the gain mirrors the amount of the loss, resulting in a net change of zero for the total position.
+This allows the trader to survive a downturn that might otherwise lead to a margin call or a forced liquidation.
+Consider the example of a corn farmer who fears prices will drop before harvest time.
+To protect their livelihood, they sell corn futures in the spring.
+If corn prices fall by $1.00 per bushel by harvest, the farmer gets $1.00 less for their actual crop in the local market (a loss relative to their initial expectations).
+However, the futures contract they sold at the higher price can now be bought back at the lower market price, generating a $1.00 per bushel profit.
+This $1.00 profit is the offsetting gain.
+When combined with the lower sale price of the physical corn, the farmer ends up with the exact amount of revenue they planned for, regardless of the market's volatility.
+This process effectively removes the "gamble" from the business operations.

 Example: Airline Fuel Hedge